alphagov/government-service-design-manual/operations/operating-servicegovuk-subdomains.md

 Service managers should notify the GDS technical architects (via your Transformation team contact) if you intend to create user-visible sub domains other than the three listed above.
 We’re developing some patterns for more unusual system designs as well as for mainstream transactional services, and we’re always up for a discussion about exceptions and edge cases.

+**Usernames and passwords**

-2. If the service is a private alpha or private beta release then it should be protected by a username and password known only to the development team and the users who are testing the service.
+If the service is a private alpha or private beta release then it should be protected by a username and password known only to the development team and the users who are testing the service.
 If a service, or part of a service, is a public alpha or beta releases then it should be clearly marked as such with a text label on every page (i.e. don’t use an image containing the word alpha or beta) and in every API response.

+**multiple environments**

-3. It is good practice to have multiple “environments” for the development, testing and live (aka production) versions of any service. (see also http://guidance.digital.cabinet-office.gov.uk/making-software/sandboxandstagingservers.html)  Typically, the sub domains used to access a development or testing instance of the service are structured in the same way as the sub domains used in the live version of the service.
+It is good practice to have multiple “environments” for the development, testing and live (aka production) versions of any service. (see also http://guidance.digital.cabinet-office.gov.uk/making-software/sandboxandstagingservers.html)  Typically, the sub domains used to access a development or testing instance of the service are structured in the same way as the sub domains used in the live version of the service.

 Therefore, you MAY create other sub domains of servicename.service.gov.uk for use in testing and development, such as www-preview.servicename.service.gov.uk and www-dev.servicename.service,gov.uk.
 If there is a compelling reason to use a non gov.uk domain for testing and/or development sub-domains that’s also acceptable.